4 Poses

-This chapter introduces the mental model in five ideas.
-Each idea shows a rendered plot followed by the printed pose value, so you can see both what the library produces and the data structure underneath.
+This chapter introduces the pose value step by step.
+Each section shows a rendered plot followed by the printed pose value, so you can see both what the library produces and the data structure underneath.

 (ns plotje-book.pose-model